Python for Formula Authors

 Installing applications

-All the Python module dependencies of the application (and their dependencies, recursively) should be declared as resources in the formula and installed into the virtualenv as well.
+All the Python module dependencies of the application (and their dependencies, recursively) should be declared as resources in the formula and installed into the virtual environment as well.
 Each dependency should be explicitly specified; please do not rely on setup.py or pip to perform automatic dependency resolution, for the reasons described here.

 You can use brew update-python-resources to help you write resource stanzas.
 To use it, simply run brew update-python-resources <formula>.
 Sometimes, brew update-python-resources won’t be able to automatically update the resources.
 If this happens, try running brew update-python-resources --print-only <formula> to print the resource stanzas instead of applying the changes directly to the file.
 You can then copy and paste resources as needed.